Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 Vatican

-Pope Francis says he prays for all the countries struggling with COVID-19 cases, the United States and European nations among them.
+Pope Francis says he prays for all the countries struggling with Covid-19 cases, the United States and European nations among them.

 He has also expressed his closeness and affection to these nations, "several with great numbers of the infected and the deceased.

-"Italy, the United States, Spain, France, the list is long," said Francis before giving a blessing to mark what is celebrated in many places Monday as "Little Easter."
+"Italy, the United States, Spain, France, the list is long," said Francis before giving a blessing to mark what is celebrated in many places Monday as "Little Easter".

 • Covid19.govt.nz: The Government's official Covid-19 advisory website